arthurprs/qfilter/README.md

 * Can be created with a initial small capacity and grow as needed
 * (De)Serializable with [serde](https://crates.io/crates/serde)
 * Portable Rust implementation
+* Only verifiable usages of unsafe

+This data structure is similar to a hash table that stores fingerprints in a very compact way.
+Fingerprints are similar to a hash values, but are possibly truncated.
+The reason for false positives is that multiple items can map to the same fingerprint.
+For more information see the [quotient filter Wikipedia page](https://en.wikipedia.org/wiki/Quotient_filter) that describes a similar but less optimized version of the data structure.
+The actual implementation is based on the [Rank Select Quotient Filter (RSQF)](https://dl.acm.org/doi/pdf/10.1145/3035918.3035963).

+The public API also exposes a fingerprint API, which can be used to succinctly store u64 hash values.

 ### Example